jrandj/redhat/README.md

     * Instead of > to create or overwrite, >> can be used to append to a file.

-1. Use grep and regular expressions to analyze text
+1. Use grep and regular expressions to analyse text
     * The grep command is used to find text.
 For example:
         ```shell
         grep user100 /etc/passwd